Menu

 How the hive behaves during hands-off Auto runs.
 These only take effect while Auto is on.

-Backup Builder If your Builder errors out or goes slow during an Auto run, WaxFrame promotes this AI to Builder so the run continues instead of stopping.
-Choose "None" to have Auto pause and ask you instead.
+Failover Builder If your Builder hits the failure-streak limit during an Auto run, WaxFrame pauses and offers to promote this AI to Builder so you can resume in one click.
+Choose "None" to have Auto pause and ask you without offering a promotion.
+Slow Builders do not trigger this — only repeated failures do.

 Never disable the Builder Keep the Builder in the run even if it's slow or throwing errors.
 Waiting on the Builder is usually better than losing it mid-run — turn this on if your Builder is reliable but occasionally slow.